-3. Potential Plan impacts under each scenario
+3. Potential Plan resilience under each scenario

-The analysis highlighted that members will be subject to climate risks to varying degrees.
+The analysis highlighted that members will be subject to climate risks to varying degrees dependent on both the scenario and the age of the member.
 In addition to the impact over time on members' pots, the Trustees note that market shocks for members near retirement can be particularly detrimental to their retirement planning and outcomes.